garrandall/popular-music-data/tracks/you-don-t-own-me-grace-g-eazy.md

 Take her shopping, you know Yves Saint Laurent
 But nope, she ain't with though
 All because she got her own dough
-Boss bossed if you dont know
+Boss bossed if you don't know
 She could never be a broke ho
 You don't own me
 I'm not just one of y'all many toys